 6.6.2 Input Data

-The NWDAF collects Load information in an Area of Interest from the sources listed in Table 6.6.2-1 and location information of each of the UEs within Target Of Event Reporting from the sources listed in Table 6.6.2-2.
+The NWDAF collects Load and Performance information (or subset thereof depending on what the consumer requested) in an Area of Interest from the sources listed in Table 6.6.2-1 and number of UEs within Area of Interest from the sources listed in Table 6.6.2-2.

 NOTE: The tables below shows the information provided to the NWDAF, in other words the information provided by NWDAF is not shown here but in the procedures in clause 6.6.4.